Héctor Indriago

-Héctor Javier Indriago Pérez (born October 10, 1979), also known as the Batman Latino (The Latin Batman) is a Venezuelan voice actor and voice director.
-He is best known for being the voice of Batman in DC productions on the Spanish dub of.
-Indriago is a Venezuelan voice actor and voiceover artist.
-He is best known for being the recurring voice of Batman in Warner Bros.
-Animation's DC Comics productions since 2004, Gustavo Rocque in Big Time Rush, Helio in the Winx Club franchise, Jerry Smith in Rick and Morty, Trent in the Total Drama franchise, Ban Mido in GetBackers, Ira in Fullmetal Alchemist, Van Hohenheim in Fullmetal Alchemist: Brotherhood, among others.
+Héctor Javier Indriago Pérez (born October 10, 1979), also known as the Batman Latino (The Latin Batman) is a Venezuelan voice actor and voice-over announcer.
+He is best known for voicing the DC Comics superhero Batman in various animated media since 2004, Gustavo Rocque in Big Time Rush, Helio in the Winx Club franchise, Jerry Smith in Rick and Morty, Trent in the Total Drama franchise, Ban Mido in GetBackers, Ira in Fullmetal Alchemist, Van Hohenheim in Fullmetal Alchemist: Brotherhood, among others.
 He began dubbing in late 1999 and early 2000.

 He is the nephew of veteran actor Framk Maneiro, who also does dubbing, and was the first voice actor for Batman in an animated series.

 Career

 Born in San Cristóbal, he gained a B.A. in Advertising and Acting.
 He works in theater, television, advertising, dubbing, puppets and music.